gregcaporaso/microbiogeo/doc/notes/mrpp.rst

 This test uses three shuffled distance matrices and the `HOST_SUBJECT_ID` category to perform three negative control tests.
-Since the labels of the distance matrices are shuffled, we don't expect to see clustering any more on this category.
+Since the labels of the distance matrices are shuffled, we don't expect to see significant differences anymore on this category.

 **Command:** ::